The Magnetic Moon

 The Moon Is Too Small To Maintain A Magnetic Field

 How did the old moon power its now-defunct magnetic field?
 Tina grabbed onto that idea.

-Earth’s magnetic field is powered by force from its own core, which makes the molten outer lunar core to churn.
-And because the molten outer core is essentially made out of electrically conductive iron, the fluid motions generate electric currents, which then create a global magnetic field.
+Earth’s magnetic field is powered by force from its core, which makes the molten outer lunar core churn.
+And because the molten outer core is essentially made out of electrically conductive iron, the fluid motions generate electric currents, creating a global magnetic field.

 The Moon, nevertheless, is too small, so it doesn’t have sufficient energy in its core to provide and maintain a magnetic field.

-So, experts were confused, then, when the NASA Apollo astronauts returned back magnetic lunar rocks, which could solely occur in the presence of an ambient magnetic field.
+So, experts were then confused when the NASA Apollo astronauts returned magnetic lunar rocks, which could solely occur in an ambient magnetic field.

-And for forty years, people have been sitting there, scratching their heads, going, how are we going to solve this?
+And for forty years, people have been sitting there, scratching their heads, going, how will we solve this?
 For her investigation project, Dwyer suggested that instead of being powered by heat, like in the Earth, our Moon’s magnetic field could have been made by the physical stirring of its molten core.

 So, with Francis Nimmo and Stevenson of UCSC, Tina refined her earlier work, and the team has now published their findings in the famous journal Nature.